rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 2. the Strategic component:
     - relates to the definition of supporting architecture for each of the identified Bounded Contexts.

 The Analytical component is valuable to everyone.
-However, the Strategic component, which uses Domain Models pattern and multi-layered software architecture, is just one of several possible supporting architectures and it is not necessary for every project to use the Strategic component when practicing DDD.
+However, the Strategic component, which uses Domain Model Pattern and multi-layered software architecture, is just one of several possible supporting architectures and it is not necessary for every project to use the Strategic component when practicing DDD.

 ## Domain Analysis